 v.
-Audit provider recor ds.
-Describe the activities and the results of these activitie es vi.
+Audit provider records.

+vi.
 Train staff on policy and/or audits.

 New and current staff that determine eligibility and process payments in the CCA program are trained on policy by the Income Maintenance Training Academy (IMTA).
 The IMTA is housed within the Lead Agency's Bureau of Income Maintenance Support and Training, which provides training to multiple income maintenance programs.
 The IMTA trains new staff at hire and also provides training for current staff when there is policy/manual change.
 This results in staff understanding processes and expectations before processing any actual applications.